AtlasAttack/RustAlerts/README.md

 **rustalerts.sendalerts** -- Users with this permission will be able to send custom alerts via the app to all users in the server.

 # Chat Commands
+**/rustalerts setup** -- Users can type this to learn about how to setup Rust Alerts.
+**/rustalerts link** -- Users can type this to obtain an auth key -- this is how they link their Steam account to the app.
+**/rustalerts test** -- Users can use this command to send a test alert to their mobile device.
+**/rustalerts sync** -- Updates the server's database cache.
+This should be used if you make changes to permissions regarding Rust Alerts, but also happens automatically every so often.
+(Admin only command).

+# Support
+If you need help with Rust Alerts or encounter an issue, feel free to shoot an email to: **calebchalmers@gmail.com**.

+Optionally, you can also join the associated Discord, [Atlas Incawporated](discord.gg/battlesquares), to give feedback or resolve issues.

 # License
 You are free to download, use, and modify Rust Alerts for your own use.
 Reuploading or distributing copies of the plugin require express consent.